wp-plugins/eps-301-redirects/readme.txt

 == Changelog ==

+= 1.3.1 =
+* Added hierarchy to heirarchical post type selects.

 = 1.3 =
-Fixed a bug where duplicate urls were being overwritten, fixed a bug where you could not completely remove all redirects.
+* Fixed a bug where duplicate urls were being overwritten, fixed a bug where you could not completely remove all redirects.

 = 1.2 =
 * Fixed some little bugs.